marcusschiesser/splunk-gitops/README.md

 ### Local Build

-If you're not using external apps from Splunkbase, you can build the image locally with this simple command:
+If you're not using external apps from Splunkbase (as in the example Dockerfile), you can build the image locally with this simple command:

 ```
 docker build -t splunk-gitops .
 ```

-In case you want to include external apps from Splunkbase (like in the example), then you can do the build like this:
+In case you want to include external apps from Splunkbase (comment out the appropriate sections in the Dockerfile), then you can do the build like this:

 ```
 export SPLUNKBASE_USERNAME=<YOUR SPLUNK BASE USERNAME>